cfpb/source-code-policy/18f-source-code-policy.md

 ## Legal and Policy

 Agencies have been encouraged to acquire the best information technology service to meet their needs.
-The Office of Management and Budget (OMB) has released memoranda indicating that policies surrounding procurement of new information technology are ["intentionally technology and vendor neutral,"] [1] and has [stated] [2] that open source software can and should be considered when procuring new services.
-In nearly every case, FOSS meets the definition of ["commercial computer software"] [3] and agencies are [required] [4] to include open source software in their market research.
+The Office of Management and Budget (OMB) has released memoranda indicating that policies surrounding procurement of new information technology are ["intentionally technology and vendor neutral,"][1] and has [stated][2] that open source software can and should be considered when procuring new services.
+In nearly every case, FOSS meets the definition of ["commercial computer software"][3] and agencies are [required][2] to include open source software in their market research.

   [1]: http://www.whitehouse.gov/omb/memoranda_fy04_m04-16 "OMB M-04-16"
   [2]: http://www.whitehouse.gov/sites/default/files/omb/assets/egov_docs/memotociostechnologyneutrality.pdf "OMB Memo on Tech Neutrality"
   [3]: http://www.gpo.gov/fdsys/pkg/CFR-2011-title48-vol1/pdf/CFR-2011-title48-vol1-sec27-405-3.pdf "Commercial computer software"
-  [4]: http://www.whitehouse.gov/sites/default/files/omb/assets/egov_docs/memotociostechnologyneutrality.pdf "OMB Memo on Tech Neutrality"

 Numerous agencies, most prominently the [Department of Defense (DoD)](http://en.wikipedia.org/wiki/Use_of_Free_and_Open_Source_Software_(FOSS)_in_the_U.S._Department_of_Defense), regularly use FOSS to meet their own needs and have updated their internal policies to take part in the communities built around FOSS.